3 Lab 3: Working with vector attributes

 It seems the selection is missing a few of the longest rivers in the world, such as the Amazon River.
 Why would that be?

-Hint: try to use the manual selection tool () to click on the Amazon River and investigate.
+Hint: try to use the Manual Selection tool () or the Identify Features tool () to click on the Amazon River and investigate.

 The different segments of the Amazon River officially receive different names: Amazonas (lower Amazon), Solimões (central Amazon) and Ucayali (upper Amazon).
 In this dataset, it is broken down into two features: Amazon (with 3042 km) and Ucayali (with 2088 km).
 Since these are two separate features, neither is selected by our expression.